karkman/MMB-901_Metagenomics/Practicals/README.md

 CSC used SLURM job scheduling system for batch jobs.

 Using AI, prepare a batch job script for running metagenomic assembly based on this information.
 Ask for a detailed description of the file content and the different options, so you understand what is going on.
+You will need to request 12 CPUs, 150G of memory and 500G of local scratch space.
+The maximum time for the job is 16 hours.
-Also make sure the files names, folders and project number are correct.
+Make sure the files names, folders, options and project number are correct.
 Save the script as `src/spades.sh`.

 You can also use [Puhti](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/) and [spades](https://github.com/ablab/spades#sec3.2) manuals, to learn more.